Modasoka/alx-low_level_programming/0x01-variables_if_else_while/README.md

-testing out concepts in C
+new concepts for C programming